 - promote the general welfare of the public at large.

 KSU’s current Intellectual Property Policy can be viewed on the Policy Portal website, or below within the Intellectual Property Resources.
-Because a significant portion of KSU's IP policy was based on the Board of Regents of the University System of Georgia policy on Intellectual Properties, reading this policy is recommended.
+Because a significant portion of KSU's IP policy was based on the University System of Georgia policy on Intellectual Properties, reading this policy is recommended.